ivanglie/usdrub-bot/README.md

 * [go-cbr-client](https://github.com/ivanglie/go-cbr-client)
 * [go-br-client](https://github.com/ivanglie/go-br-client)

-For more information check out the links.
+See the links for more information.